intel/dffml/master/_sources/about.rst.txt

 The following is a list of organizations and projects using DFFML.
 Please let us know if you are using DFFML and we'll add you to the list.
-If you want help using DFFML, see the :doc:`community` page.
+If you want help using DFFML, see the :doc:`contact` page.

 - Intel